metabase/metabase/docs/developers-guide/drivers/plugins.md

 ```
 clojure -X:dev:build
 ```
-Copy the resulting `JAR` file into your plugins directory, and you're off to the races.
+Copy the resulting `JAR` file into the plugins directory (the `plugins` directory where you run the metabase JAR), and you're off to the races.

 [env-var]: ../../operations-guide/environment-variables.html